Jozzeh/rias-books/README.md

-# Rias books
+# GRID books

-This is the main repository of the book application.
+This is the main repository of the GRID book application.
 It uses Tauri + Svelte + Typescript.

 ## Recommended IDE Setup